 program.
 So you can copy a picture from one program and paste it into

 another.
-Use Ctrl with X, C and V for shortcuts
+In Windows use Ctrl with X, C and V for shortcuts

 - CYBERCAFE or INTERNET CAFE.
 Cafes